2018 Kerala floods: Government

-The central government launched a large search and rescue operation that included aircraft, boats, rescue and medical teams, and police.
+Government launched a large search and rescue operation that included aircraft, boats, rescue and medical teams, and police.
 The government provided supplies to those who needed help and conducted many rescue operations.

 Public

 WhatsApp groups sprung up as control centers that coordinated help and support across various areas.
 Many people volunteered to deliver supplies and materials, or donated money.

 Rescue operation by fishermen

 According to the government, a total of 4,537 fishermen communities from Kollam and Thiruvananthapuram districts participated in the rescue operation with 669 fishing boats.
 They managed to rescue more than 65,000 people from various districts.
 Chief Minister Pinarayi Vijayan honoured the fishermen.
 Fisheries Minister J. Mercykutty Amma said that the government would provide financial aid to repair the fishing boats which were damaged in the rescue operations while new ones will be provided for those boats which were completely destroyed.
 According to estimates, seven boats were completely destroyed, while 452 were partially destroyed.